smol-ai/ainews-web-2025/src/content/issues/24-08-08-ainews-too-cheap-to-meter-ai-prices-cut-50-70percent-in-last-30-days.md

 date: '2024-08-09T04:27:56.926040Z'
 original_slug: ainews-too-cheap-to-meter-ai-prices-cut-50-70-in
 description: >-
-  Recent AI pricing wars have dramatically reduced costs, with Gemini 1.5 Flash cutting prices by ~70% and offering a generous free tier, making many lower-ranked models less competitive.
-Additionally, new model releases like Llama 3.1 405b and EXAONE-3.0 showcase continued advancements in performance and accessibility.
+  Price cuts in large language models continue to accelerate, with **Gemini 1.5 Flash** slashing prices by ~70% to an extremely low $0.075 per million tokens, complemented by a generous free tier, effectively outcompeting many rivals.
+  Additionally, **Google Cloud** now offers free access to **Llama 3.1 405B** and **Sonnet 3.5** models with $300 in credits, enabling broad experimentation with these advanced models.
 tags:
-  - gemini
-  - llama
-  - llama-3-1
-  - exaone-3-0
-  - pricing
-  - model-releases
+  - untagged
+companies: []
+models: []
+topics:
-  - reinforcement-learning
+  - untagged
 ---